 The security of your personal data is very important to us so we will use technical and organisational measures to safeguard it.

-We also ensure that everyone dealing with your personal data within LMC Law is appropriately trained and understands the importance of safeguarding your information.
+We also ensure that everyone dealing with your personal data within LMC Law is appropriately trained, is subject to a duty of confidentiality and understands the importance of safeguarding your information.

-- be informed about how your personal data is collected and used
+- To be informed if your personal data is being used

 - request the correction of any personal data held about you that is inaccurate or incomplete.
 We encourage you to inform us of any changes to your personal data so that we can ensure that the data we hold on you is accurate and up to date.

-- request the erasure of your personal data where your personal data is no longer necessary for the purpose for which it was collected/processed, where there is no appropriate reason for us to continue processing it or where we have processed your information unlawfully.
-However, your request for erasure may not always be met for legal reasons.
+- request the deletion or removal of your personal data where your personal data is no longer necessary for the purpose for which it was collected/processed, where there is no appropriate reason for us to continue processing it or where we have processed your information unlawfully.
+However, your request for deletion/removal may not always be met for legal reasons.
 You will be informed of these reasons when you make your request.

-- object to the processing of your personal data in some circumstances.
-If we agree with your objection we will stop using your personal data.
-If we feel there are strong and legitimate reasons to continue using your data despite your objections, we will continue to do so and we will inform you of the reasons.
+- object to the processing of your personal data for a particular purpose or purposes.
+If we agree with your objection, we will stop using your personal data.
+If we feel there are strong and legitimate reasons to continue using your data despite your objections, we will continue to do so, and we will inform you of the reasons.
 You have a right to object to us using your personal data for direct marketing.
 This means we must stop using your personal data if you object.

-If you have a concern about the way we handle your personal data or you have a complaint about what we are doing, or how we have used or handled your personal data, then please send an email to email@example.com or you can write to us at our registered office at 52 High Street Harrow HA1 3LL.
-Please address your correspondence to Claire Pye.
+If you have a concern about the way we handle your personal data or you have a complaint about what we are doing, or how we have used or handled your personal data, then please email our contact named under ‘Data Protection’ who will try to resolve any query or concern you may have.

-You also have a right to raise any concern or complaint with the UK information regulator, at the Information Commissioner’s Office: https://ico.org.uk/.
+You also have a right to raise any concern or complaint with the Information Commissioner’s Office: https://ico.org.uk/.

 Regular Review of our Privacy Notice